 How to Destroy Your Homelife in Several Easy Steps

 -Belittle your children and husband as if they were complete idiots who don’t know how to do anything right.
 Don’t take responsiblity for the fact that the reason your children don’t know how to do anything is because you haven’t trained them properly or consistently.
-Don’t respect that your husband knows plenty of useful stuff other than the thing for which you’re berating him.
+Don’t respect that your husband knows plenty of useful stuff other than the thing for which you’re belittling him.

 -Yell at your children and husband when you feel the need to vent.
 Make them feel the heat of your wrath and frustration.
 Punish them for being nearby when you feel like you “just can’t take it anymore.”
 Cause them to wish they didn’t even live with you.